The Lumber Price Roller Coaster – How to Ride it Safely

 Focus on Controlling What You Can Control

 You can’t control material prices, but you can control whether the wood you’re working with has fully acclimated.
-Installing wood flooring that hasn’t acclimated to its service conditions increases the risk for a moisture-related failure.
+Installing wood flooring that hasn’t acclimated to its service conditions increases the risk of a moisture-related failure.

 Accurate Information Breeds Confidence